DRIVER-EU/test-bed-design/doc/test-bed-description.md

 - Providing a time-service: i.e. each adapter knows the scenario time, so simulators and solutions can use this in their user interface and calculations.
 Think of a clock display, but also when sending an email or CAP message, making sure it uses the correct timestamps.
 - The scenario manager, as discussed above.

 It does not, however, provide these simulators as an integral part of the test-bed.
 They are, and shall always remain, external.
-Even though some simulators will be connected during the project, they are external, as as such, also not bound by the open source requirements that the test-bed has to adhere too.
+Even though some simulators will be connected during the project, they are external, as as such, also not bound by the open source requirements that the Test-bed has to adhere too.
 For example:
 - XVR connects their 3D crisis management environment, Crisis Media and Resource Manager to the test-bed, thereby offering their (commercial) services to other parties too.
 - DLR connects their open source SUMO (Simulation of Urban Mobility) traffic simulator to the test-bed, which provides realistic traffic during an incident
 - Thales connects their commercial Crowd Simulator to the test-bed, e.g. providing a realistic simulation of people in need during a crisis.